🔬 Myths About Salt: Is It Really That Bad?

 Part 2: The Dark Side of Salt.
 Why Are Doctors Sounding the Alarm?

 The main problem is “hidden” salt.
-We consume much more salt than we think.
+We consume far more salt than we think.
 The main enemy is not the salt shaker on your table.
 According to statistics, we get up to 75-80% of our salt from processed and semi-finished foods.

 - Sausages, hot dogs, bacon: Champions in salt content.
 It acts as both a preservative and a flavor enhancer.